Skip to content

 FAQ

 Standard: 1.
-Your Duel balance updates automatically once confirmed.
+Your balance updates automatically once confirmed.

 Deposit BTC at Duel →